sourcegraph/about/blogposts/2021/introducing-batch-changes.md

 1. **Search your code:** Find all occurrences of the code you want to change using Sourcegraph Universal Code Search.
 2. **Programmatically define changes:** Create a declarative specification file to find all the code you need to modify and define steps to change the code.
 You can use any tool to change code, such as sed, Comby, or your own refactoring tool.
-3. **Execute specifications:** Execute, preview, and apply changes anywhere via a CLI, which can be executed on your computer, CI or any other machine.
+3. **Execute specifications:** Execute, preview, and apply changes anywhere via a CLI, which can run on your computer, CI or any other machine.
-4. **Track your changes:** Track changeset lifecycles across all repositories and code hosts in a dashboard via the Sourcegraph UI.
+4. **Track your changes:** Track changeset lifecycle across all repositories and code hosts in a dashboard via the Sourcegraph UI.

 Create your first batch change with up to 5 changesets in 10 minutes using our [Quickstart for Batch Changes guide](https://docs.sourcegraph.com/batch_changes/quickstart).
 You’ll need a local Sourcegraph Enterprise instance, running the latest version ([Sourcegraph 3.26](https://docs.sourcegraph.com/admin/updates)), set up with a few repositories to get started.